simonedelpopolo/koorie/README.md

 # regular npm installation
 npm install --global koorie

-# once installed, runs
+# once installed, no more `npx`
-koorie-shell init # this will setup few files to get you started.
+koorie-shell init --bare # this will setup few files to get you started.

-# once created some files
-# koorie-cli will look for a node_modules dir if not found will run 'npm install koorie'
-# after that done, will edit the package.json file to make the project ready to be type:module.
+# at the prompt answer yes

 # spin it up!
 koorie --port=3847 --cluster

 # you'll be prompt to choose the root directory of the project as the 'public' directory
-# make your choice
+# at the prompt answer yes

-# koorie will spawn processes for the half of the available CPUs
+# the flag --cluster will spawn processes for the half of the available CPUs

 # open the browser at http://localhost:3847